erg55/Simon-lab-workshop/README.md

 There is also a more customizable version of this blast parser (alexblastparser) which can be useful and even comes with a nice visualization.
 It also automatically appends the new sequences to the initial query.
 Check it out [here](https://github.com/AlexKnyshov/main_repo).

 We want to combine our new hits with the original queries so we can align them.
-Lets do that with just one for alignment for now using cat.
+Lets do that with just one for alignment for now using cat
 ```
 cat blastfilex ucelocusx > combinedx.fasta
 ```